Xdeon/ecoap/README.md

 ecoap is a variation of [gen_coap](https://github.com/gotthardp/gen_coap.git) with lots of modifications.

 ecoap aims to be a general purpose CoAP framework, but is under heavy development and experiment.
-Therefore it is **only for personal use** currently.
+Therefore it is **only for personal and experimental use** currently.
 For the same reason, it may not strictly comply with all license requirements (if any) for a while.

 ## Usage
 ### general configurations